 If both salon and drugstore products are out of your price range, consider making your own hair products.

 Oftentimes, all of the ingredients are cheap and readily available at your local supermarkets.
 All you need to be successful (and to save a few bucks) is some time, some Google-fu, and a mixing bowl.
+(Here are some of our favorite go-to beauty recipes to try.)

 4. Be Consistent and Persistent